Creek Fire: Closures and evacuations

+Environmental impacts

+Smoke from the fire worsened the air quality in the Central Valley area and caused an increase in at-risk individuals and children to be affected by respiratory issues and an increase in the use and prescribing of inhalers.

+A study published in Forest Ecology and Management in 2022 found that 41% of the area burned in the Creek Fire did so at high severity, 35% at moderate severity, 21% at low severity, and 3% at a severity that left the area unchanged.

+Political response

-On September 15, Gavin Newsom and California senator Kamala Harris travelled to Fresno County to survey Creek Fire damage.
+On September 15, Gavin Newsom and California senator Kamala Harris travelled to Fresno County to survey fire damage.
 They were met with both supporters and protestors.
 They talked to first responders about their efforts to fight the fire, as well as wildfire evacuees.
-They also addressed climate change as a major problem facing California and the country, helping to fuel wildfires like the Creek Fire.
-However, an Auberry family accused the pair of using their property for photo-op purposes, merely to push their political agenda, before even the family themselves could survey the damage.
+Forrest mis-management and neglect was never addressed.
+An Auberry family accused the pair of using their property for photo-op purposes before even the family themselves could survey the damage.